 To help you get the most out of services:

 - write down what you want to talk about and what information you can give that will be helpful

 - tell the person you are talking to if you do not understand them – you could ask them to write down what they are saying

-Websites, helplines and support groups for parents
+Websites, helplines and support groups

 Contact: for families with disabled children

 Support, advice and information for parents with disabled children.

 - website: https://contact.org.uk/

 An organisation providing immediate help from volunteer parent support workers 24 hours a day, 7 days a week.